tomjaguarpaw/H2/posts/hascallstack-domain-errors.md

 -- Should be length 8.
 -- We'll check that elsewhere. type Data = [Word8]

+-- A "constant" is some data residing at
+-- a particular address
+data Constant = MkConstant Address Data
 ```

 We want to be able to define constants using a convenient syntax, for